1967 Detroit riot: Racial segregation

 In the early 20th century, when African Americans migrated to Detroit in the Great Migration, the city experienced a rapidly increasing population and a shortage of housing.
 African Americans encountered strong discrimination in housing.
 Both racial covenants and unspoken agreements among whites kept black people out of certain neighborhoods and prevented most African Americans from buying their own homes.
 The presence of Ku Klux Klan members throughout Michigan furthered racial tensions and violence.
-Malcolm X's father, Earl Little, was killed in a streetcar accident in 1931, although it is alleged the Klan's Black Legion in East Lansing was involved.
+Malcolm X's father, Earl Little, was killed in a streetcar accident in 1931, albeit X stated in his autobiography that he believed the Black Legion, a more radical breakaway of the Klan, in East Lansing was involved.
 In addition, a system of redlining was instituted, which made it nearly impossible for black Detroiters to purchase a home in most areas of the city, effectively locking black residents into lower-quality neighborhoods.
 These discriminatory practices and the effects of the segregation that resulted from them contributed significantly to the racial tensions in the city before the riot.
 Segregation also encouraged harsher policing in African American neighborhoods, which escalated black Detroiters' frustrations leading up to the riot.